Reciprocal swimming in granular media: the role of jamming and swimmer inertia: Results

-In zone II, while a similar hysteresis in $Z$ exists, a secondary increase up to $Z=6.5$ occurs near the end of the closing stroke, which is due to the merging of two stagnant zones as in Fig.~\ref{fig:bigfig}a from $\theta=29^\circ$ to $\theta=20^\circ$.
-During this period, force chains rooted from one wing land on the other, as sketched in $\theta=20^\circ$, making them effectively ``internal'' forces of the swimmer with little contribution to propulsion.
-To demonstrate this, we separately examine the $y$ component of the resistive forces, $F_y$, exerted on the four lateral wing surfaces as defined in Fig.~\ref{fig:bigfig}b, which are plotted in Fig.~\ref{fig:bigfig}e as a function of $\theta$.
+We then separately examine the $y$ component of the forces, $F_y$, exerted on the four lateral wing surfaces as defined in Fig.~\ref{fig:bigfig}b, which are plotted in Fig.~\ref{fig:bigfig}e as a function of $\theta$.
 While a monotonic increase can be observed in $F_y$ on the back side during opening, the front side $F_y$ plateaus near the end of closing.
 At this stage, a large $F_y$ arises for the hub as its surrounding region serves as the RSZ.
-The increasing amount of jammed particles makes it difficult for the swimmer to move in the $-y$ direction, while triggering upward particle flows as in Fig.~\ref{fig:loc}c.
+The increasing amount of jammed particles makes it difficult for the swimmer to move in the $-y$ direction, while triggering upward particle flows as in Fig.~\ref{fig:loc}c and Appendix~\ref{app:3dvf}.

-To quantify the influence of jamming on locomotion, we performed simulations varying key jamming-related factors, including the swimmer geometry and the friction coefficient $\mu$.
+\R{We next vary the DEM configurations to systematically influence the stagnant zone formation and discuss its implication in locomotion, which is realized by simulating different swimmer geometries and a frictionless medium with $\mu=0$. }

 For the geometry, we varied the wing gap width $S$ that can influence the intensity of jamming between the wings.
 To approximate $S=\infty$, a case with only one wing was simulated.
-We also altered the swimmer geometry by inserting an inert mid-body to connect the wings to approximate a more realistically looking swimmer.
+We also altered the swimmer geometry by inserting an inert mid-body to connect the wings to approximate a more realistic-looking swimmer.
 In Fig.~\ref{fig:Gap}a, we show how the swimmer's normalized net displacement per cycle, ${\Delta y/L}$, depends on the varied factors.
 As the gap width increases, ${\Delta y/L}$ rises until $S/d \approx 6$, then decreases for ${S/d > 6}$ towards the value for $S/d = \infty$ (the black dashed line).
-This trend resembles the cooperative effects reported for two closely-spaced intruders in granular media, where both the drag force \cite{agarwal2021efficacy} and total work \cite{pravin2021effect} peak at a separation of approximately $4d$.
+This trend resembles the cooperative effects reported for two closely-spaced intruders in granular media, where both the drag force \citep{agarwal2021efficacy} and total work \citep{pravin2021effect} peak at a separation of approximately $4d$.
 Similar to the result with inert rods in Fig.~\ref{fig:loc}a, by filling this gap with an inert mid-body, a significant increase in $\Delta y/L$ occurs, accompanied by a stagnant zone (RSZ) with more intense force chains behind the mid-body.